discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 As a <Specialization name="Dragonhunter" text="Power Dragonhunter"/> it is important to play <Trait name="perfectinscriptions"/> to be able to use the <Skill name="Banesignet"/> for 300 CC while also sharing the 216 <Attribute name="Power"/> buff with your allies.
 This enables everyone to deal more damage during critical parts of the fight when the boss is <Effect name="exposed"/>.

 Generally it is important to apply <Boon name="Resolution"/> when you are about to burst for the <Trait name="retribution"/> modifier.
 Thanks to <Trait name="healersresolution"/> your heal skill applies long lasting <Trait name="retribution"/>.
 Since <Skill name="litanyofwrath"/> and <Skill name="processionofblades"/> have almost the same cooldown they will line up well (<Skill name="processionofblades"/> has a slightly shorter cooldown thanks to <Trait name ="piercinglight"/>).
-You can also trigger a <Skill id="13677"/> by losing health below the 75% threshould to trigger <Trait id="648"/>, however you need to be careful to not die.
+You can also trigger a <Skill id="13677"/> by losing health below the 75% threshold to trigger <Trait id="648"/>, however you need to be careful to not die.

 <Divider text="Rotation / Skill Usage"/>